May 17, 2023 5 Min Read

 Make sure these scheduled breaks are taken consistently; that’ll provide an extra boost of energy during those moments throughout the day when you feel overwhelmed with tasks.

 Second, use break times as opportunities for self-care activities such as stretching, mindfulness meditations, or light exercise.
+Coach Olajide stresses the point that you can rest productively too!
+Keep your mind off work and maximize rest your body needs to maximize productivity while working.

 These activities should be enjoyable and stress-free — think yoga poses rather than high-intensity workouts!